Remi-Gau/eCobidas/communication/OHBM_hackathon_2019_project_description.md

-O# Improving the COBIDAS checklist for better neuroimaging methods and results reporting
+# Improving the COBIDAS checklist for better neuroimaging methods and results reporting

 Remi Gau ([ORCID](https://orcid.org/0000-0002-1535-9767))

 ## Project Description

 In 2012, in his review of the methods and results reporting of more than 200 fMRI papers, [Joshua Carp wrote](https://www.ncbi.nlm.nih.gov/pubmed/22796459): "_Although many journals urge authors to describe their methods to a level of detail such that independent investigators can fully reproduce their efforts, the results described here suggest that few studies meet this criterion._"

 A few years ago, in order to improve the situation with respect to [reproducibility](https://github.com/ohbm/hackathon2019/blob/master/Tutorial_Resources.md#reproducible-neuroimaging-tools) in f/MRI research, the Committee on Best Practices in Data Analysis and Sharing ([COBIDAS](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=3728)) of OHBM released a [report](https://www.biorxiv.org/content/10.1101/054262v2) to promote best practices for methods and results reporting.
 This was recently followed by a [similar initiative for EEG and MEG](https://osf.io/a8dhx/).